naddison36/eth-scratch/README.md

 ## Usage

-Once loaded the extension has a number of report and command blocks to get data from the Ethereum blockchain or send signed transaction via a browser wallet like [MetaMask](https://metamask.io/).
+Once loaded, the extension has a number of report and command blocks to get data from the Ethereum blockchain or send signed transaction via a browser wallet like [MetaMask](https://metamask.io/).

 ![ScratchX Blocks](./ScratchXBlocks.png)

 Before any of the ERC20 methods can be called the `Set token address` command block must be used.
 This will instantiate an ERC20 contract that that can then be used in the `transfer`, `transferFrom`, `approve` and `mint` command blocks.
 It's also needed for the `token balance` report block.

 The command blocks should pop up a browser wallet to sign the transaction and send them onto the Ethereum network.
 Here's and example for signing a token transfer using MetaMask.

 ![MetaMask Transfer](./MetaMaskTransfer.png)

 ## Useful links